 Oriental salads - Oriental salads like rocket, mizuna, mustard leaf (green and red frills) add a delicious peppery punch to salads but are guaranteed to bolt (run to seed) and will likely be attacked by flea beetle if sown before mid summer.
 Sowings from July to early September will be unlikely to bolt and, if you wait until the end of July, flea beetle numbers will be much reduced.
 Oriental vegetables also include larger crops like Pak Choi, and Chinese cabbage which are fantastic if you can keep slugs at bay, particularly Chinese cabbage for making spicy Korean Kimchi.

-Beetroot – One of the easiest vegetables you can grow and one that is much more versatile than you might think; beetroot can be used grated, juiced, roasted, pickled or made into brownies.
+Late summer vegetables Beetroot - One of the easiest vegetables you can grow and one that is much more versatile than you might think; beetroot can be used grated, juiced, roasted, pickled or made into brownies.
 The trick to sweet and tender roots is even growth with plenty of moisture which can be easier in late summer than it is in June.
 If you want large beetroot, sow early in July to have enough growing time left in the season.

 Carrot - You can still sow carrots in July but you need to get on with it and use a faster maturing early variety like 'Early Nantes'.
 I never see anyone talking about sowing carrots in the polytunnel but I had a very successful early crop and am thinking an Autumn crop for pulling over winter might be a good idea.